Originally published 7/1/22, expanded 4/25/23, edited 10/18/23

 How long does weed stay good in a Ziploc bag?

 A while, but you don't want to chance it for any longer than necessary.
 If you must store your weed in a Ziploc bag, keep the storage time as short as possible.
-A few weeks in the best of circumstances should be the limit.
-Research has shown that storing cannabis in a plastic bag can even contribute to mold problems.
+A few days should be the limit.
 If you do place weed in a bag, remove as much air as possible and handle the bag and cannabis as little as possible to deter static.

 Other FAQs on How to Preserve Cannabis

 The general recommendation is to make sure the buds have been cured for at least four weeks.
-The goal is to only store weed once it's at its peak potency and flavor, but non-cured weed will also have a higher moisture content that can lead to mold.
+The goal is to only store weed once it is at its peak potency and flavor, but non-cured weed could also have a higher moisture content that can lead to mold.

 Can you freeze weed for long-term storage?
 Yes, but this is not the best idea.
 Freezing cannabis can be especially hard on the trichomes; most will fall off if you handle the cannabis while it's frozen.
-Plus, freezing has to be done in an extremely controlled way to prevent undue moisture contamination.
+Plus, unless done in an extremely controlled way, freezing is likely to introduce moisture contamination.

 Cigar humidors are specifically designed to keep tobacco cigars fresh for as long as possible.
-These wooden storage boxes may even have a hygrometer to keep humidity levels in check.
+These wooden storage boxes may even have a hygrometer to monitor humidity levels.
 However, cigar humidors are not good for weed storage.
 Humidor boxes are often made with oil-containing woods like cedar, which can affect the flavor profile of the cannabis stored inside.
-Further, the humidity levels within a cigar humidor can be higher, which may lead to mold growth for cannabis.
+Further, the humidity levels used to maintain tobacco are higher, which may lead to mold growth for cannabis.

 See a more in-depth explanation in: Storing Weed in a Humidor (Can you do it?)